Log files contain diagnostic information that can be used to review any problems if the program fails to work correctly.

-To display the log files, open up Server Monitor located in the ribbon of the Administration Panel.
-Next, choose the server you want to check the log files for and click the button either for Exchange Rules Pro Service or Sent Items Update (Fig. 1.).
+To display the log files, open the Server Monitor located on the toolbar of the Administration Panel.
+Choose the server whose log files you want to check and click the Download () button either for the Exchange Rules Pro Service or Sent Items Update (Fig. 1.).

 Fig. 1.
-Opening Log files via Server Monitor.|
+Opening log files via the Server Monitor.

 Fig. 3.
-Collecting compressed log files from the Help's context menu.|
+Collecting compressed log files from the Help context menu.

-|Fig. 4.
-Opening compressed Log files pack from the Log files tab in program's settings.
+Fig. 4.
+Collecting compressed log files from the Log files tab in the program's settings.

 Fig. 5.
-Folder containing compressed pack of the Log files.|
+Folder containing compressed pack of log files.

 %ProgramData%\CodeTwo Exchange Rules\Logs

 By default, the number of log files stored by the program is set to 20.
-The software usually stops logging in a given file if its size reaches 4MB and then it generates a new one.
-When the set number of logs to keep is reached, the software starts overwriting older logs.
+The software usually stops logging in a given file once its size reaches 4 MB and then generates a new log file.
+When a set number of logs to keep is reached, the software starts overwriting the older logs.
 This is important to know when diagnosing rules execution or mail flow problems.

-When increasing the number of log files to keep for diagnosing purposes CodeTwo strongly recommends to increase that number accordingly to your mail traffic.
-In small companies with low traffic 20 logs may be enough to cover many hours.
-But in heavy traffic environments this may be just a few minutes.
-From our Customer Service experience, bigger companies (sites with a few thousands mailboxes) often have so heavy mail traffic that default 20 Exchange Rules Pro Service Service logs cover just around 10 minutes.
-When increased to 99 this time extends to around an hour.
-Be aware not to overdo this settings so the log folders do not take gigabytes of your servers' drive space.
+When increasing the number of log files to keep for diagnosing purposes, CodeTwo strongly recommends to base the new value on your mail traffic.
+In small companies with low traffic 20 logs may be enough to cover many hours of operation.
+But in heavy traffic environments this number of files may be logged in just a few minutes.
+From our Customer Service experience, bigger companies (with a few thousands mailboxes) often have such a heavy mail traffic that the default 20 service logs cover only about 10 minutes.
+When the number is increased to 99, this time extends to around an hour.
+Be aware not to overdo this setting so the log folders do not take gigabytes of your servers' disk space.